fluidattacks/makes/README.md

 If you want **serious** security try [GitLab CI/CD][GITLAB_CI].

-We didn't like [Travis CI][TRAVIS_CI] because managing encrypted secrets is ugly.
-It does not support running custom container images.
+We didn't like [Travis CI][TRAVIS_CI] because managing encrypted secrets is ugly, and it does not support running custom container images.

+Notes:

+- By deploying multiple runner agents (bastions) you can make of GitLab a highly scalable and cost-effective solution.

+  This is not the out-of-the box behavior.

 ### Configuring on GitHub Actions